mikeramage/aoc2021/README.md

 My solution is, frankly, disgusting.
 I do not recommend reading this code if you value your eyesight or want to keep your lunch down.
 Ironically, the Rust compiler was pretty forgiving this time - maybe it just went off in a supercilious huff when it saw the state of what I was trying to run past it.
 "Yeah, mate, whatever, I'll compile it.
 Just don't ask me to look at your filthy code ever again.
 Ever."
 I couldn't even be bothered to write it in a way that produced an answer to part 1 and part 2 in the same pass.

 But it worked, you hear me!?
 It worked!

+# Day 6
+Turns out iterating through an array of billions of entries is quite time-consuming.
+So I had to write two programs.
+Perhaps the word "exponential" should have set off some alarms.
+Ah well.
+At least the compiler didn't moan too much.
+Am I getting better, or did I just get lucky?